vatlab/sos/doc/implementation.md

 The global signatures are stored under `$HOME/.sos/.runtime/absolute_path_to_file`.
 For example, if the output file is `/reference/hg18/wholegenome/STAR_index/chrname.txt`, the signature would be `$HOME/.sos/.runtime/reference/hg18/wholegenome/STAR_index/chrname.txt.exe_info`.

 The local signatures are stored under the current working directory with name `.sos/.runtime/relative_path_to_file`.
 For example, if the output file is `aligned/accepted_hits.bam`, the signature file would be `.sos/.runtime/aligned/accepted_hits.bam.exe_info`.

-### Portability of runtime signatures: discouraged

-Runtime signatures are usually not portable because filenames and pathes would change when the project is moved to another location.
-It is possible to make the signature more portable, e.g., try to use relative path but there is no guarantee of portability of runtimes signatures.
-I would suggest that not making the portability of runtime signatures one of the design goals.

 ## Execution of workflows